Noravank: Surb Karapet Church

 The second church is the Surb Karapet, a cross within square design with restored drum and dome built in 1216–1227, just north of the ruins of the original Surb Karapet, destroyed in an earthquake.
 The church was built by the decree of Prince Liparit Orbelian.

 In 1340 an earthquake destroyed the dome of the church which in 1361 was reconstructed by the architect Siranes.
 In 1931 the dome was damaged during another earthquake.
 In 1949, the roof and the walls of the church were repaired.
 In 1998 the roof and drum was rebuilt with the aid of an Armenian-Canadian family.

 Forming the western antechamber is an impressive gavit of 1261, decorated with splendid khachkars and with a series of inscribed gravestones in the floor.
 Note the famous carvings over the outside lintel.
 The church houses Prince Smbat Orbelian's mausoleum.
 The gavit was probably a four-pillar one.
 In 1321 the building, probably destroyed by an earthquake, was covered with a new roof in the shape of an enormous stone tent with horizontal divisions, imitating the wooden roof of the hazarashen—type peasant home.
 This made the structure quite different from other Armenian monuments of the same kind.
-The ceiling has four rows of brackets forming stalactite vaulting with a square lighting aperture at the top.
+The ceiling has four rows of brackets forming stalactite vaulting (cf. muqarnas) with a square lighting aperture at the top.
 A broad protruding girth over the half-columns, the deep niches with khachkars and the low tent-like ceiling almost devoid of decoration give the dimly lit interior a gloomy look.

+Noravank horseman hunting a lion.
+Relief in the gavit.

 The exterior decoration focus' mainly on the western facade where the entrance to the building is.
 Framed in two rows of trefoils and an inscription, the semi-circular tympanum of the door is filled with an ornament and with a representation of the Holy Virgin seated on a rug with the Child and flanked by two saints.
 The ornament also has large letters interlaced by shoots with leaves and flowers.
 The Holy Virgin is sitting in the Oriental way with Child.
 The pattern of the rug is visible with drooping tassels.
 In Syunik temples of the thirteenth-fourteenth centuries the cult of the Holy Virgin was widely spread.
 She was depicted in relief, and many churches were dedicated to her.

 The pointed tympanum of the twin window over the door is decorated with a unique relief representation of the large-headed and bearded God the Father with large almond shaped eyes blessing the Crucifix with his right hand and holding in his left hand the head of John the Baptist, with a dove — the Holy Spirit — above it.
 In the right corner of the tympanum there is a seraph dove; the space between it and the figure of the Father is filled with an inscription.